 Why We Like It

-- Transferring a $5,000 balance from a high-interest card could save you roughly $1,350 in interest over the introductory period, even after accounting for the transfer fee (publisher-formulated estimate).
+- Transferring a $5,000 balance could save you around $1,500 in interest over the promotional period, even after accounting for the initial transfer fee (publisher-formulated estimate).

 Pros